wh00am1/CTF-Writeups/pwn-CTF/README.md

 ### Angelboy Pwn-2(50 pts)

-Same as the previous challenge, but we're going to jump to our own shellcode instead of the given shell funvtion
+Same as the previous challenge, but we're going to jump to our own shellcode instead of the given shell function

 we can write the shellcode in the `Name` varible(because the shellcode made by `shellcraft()` is only 44 bytes)